About Rosie 翁宜寧

 I’m a 丁巳 fire snake (also a 辛亥 metal pig, 己亥 earth pig, and 壬申 water monkey) and 陰 yin by nature.
 My lunar hexagram is 63 既濟 and solar hexagram is 54 歸妹.
 Transformation is the drumbeat of my life, and learning to trust my own tempo—often different from the prevailing one—brings harmony into its rhythms.

 My happiest days are spacious ones—time with myself woven together with moments of eating, playing, and moving alongside people with whom I can simply be.
-Food, too, is one of my favorite forms of alchemy.
+Food remains one of my favorite forms of alchemy.

 Here in Tainan, I feel lucky to be living this way.
-I wander morning vegetable markets, spend time reading and studying (I Ching, Chinese cosmology, Taoism, tai chi), learn and practice Chen-style tai chi, and share delicious Taiwanese meals with my teachers and tai chi community.
+I wander morning vegetable markets, spend time reading and studying, practice tai chi, and share delicious meals with my teachers and community.